Dolly Mixture (band): Reunions

-Bor and Wykes performed together on 24 April 2013 at the Islington Assembly Hall in London.
+Bor and Wykes performed together on 24 April 2013 at the Islington Assembly Hall in London, supporting Veronica Falls.

 Re-issues

 In 1995, Saint Etienne member Bob Stanley re-released the Demonstration Tapes album on his short-lived Royal Mint label.

 In 1998, Japanese Musician Cornelius released the "Dreamism!" single in Japan on his Trattoria label.
 The single collected one previously unreleased song ("My Rainbow Valley") plus three alternate versions of previously released songs.

 In 2010, Dolly Mixture release a three CD box set including the Demonstration Tapes album, all of the band's singles plus a complete disc of additional demos and live recordings, many of which are available for the first time.
-The box set will be limited edition only and features 56 re-mastered recordings and a 32-page booklet.
+The box set was a limited edition only and features 56 re-mastered recordings and a 32-page booklet.

 A vinyl double-LP was reissued by London-based label Germs of Youth to coincide with the box set.
 It is an exact copy of the 1984 release (limited to 300 copies), hand stamped with the original stamp and signed/numbered by the band.

 in 2019, the LP Other Music was released by Sealed Records, a sublabel of La Vida Es Un Mus.
-It was a compilation of alternate versions and other recordings by the band, released as limited vinyl and streaming.
+It is a compilation of alternate versions and other recordings by the band, released as limited vinyl and streaming.

 Other projects

 Wykes and Smith resurfaced with the group Coming Up Roses, which featured more melodic dance-pop.
 With Wykes and Smith, the early line-up comprised ex-Shillelagh Sisters member Patricia O'Flynn (saxophone), Leigh Luscious (guitar), and ex-Amazulu member Claire Kenny (bass).
 The latter three members were replaced by Jane Keay, Tony Watts, and Midus respectively.
 In 1989, Coming Up Roses released a six-track mini-album, I Said Ballroom, on Utility Records.
 All songs were written by Wykes and Smith.
 The first Coming Up Roses gig was at The White Swan in Brixton on 29 November (as part of the Send a Volunteer to Nicaragua benefit), and the last performance was at Up the Creek in Greenwich.

 Meanwhile, Wykes started collaborating with Saint Etienne as one of the band's regular backing singers; she has continued in this role, appearing with the band on its tour for the 2017 album Home Counties.
-Saint Etienne's Bob Stanley became the new Dolly Mixture champion, re-releasing their untitled 1983 double album (this time titled Demonstration Tapes) as a single CD on the Royal Mint label in 1995.
+Saint Etienne's Bob Stanley became the new Dolly Mixture champion, re-releasing their untitled 1984 double album (this time titled Demonstration Tapes) as a single CD on the Royal Mint label in 1995.
 Together with Saint Etienne's Paul Kelly, Wykes went on to form indie-chamber-pop band Birdie, which released the albums Some Dusty (1999), Triple Echo (2001) and Reverb Deluxe (2003).

-Rachel Bor played in a band called Fruit Machine until 1999.